adrvnc/learn-react-robofriends-project/README.md

 # RoboFriends React Project

-A ReactJS project that fetches user data from an API and displays it in an interactive and responsive UI.
+A ReactJS project that fetches user data from an API and displays it in an interactive and responsive User Interface (UI).